joshschmelzle/lswifi/README.md

   -ies [BSSID]          print extra information about information elements for a specified BSSID -threshold -82, -t -82
-                        threshold which excludes networks with weak signal strength from results (-82 is default) -g                    display filter to limit output by 2.4 GHz band -a                    display filter to limit output by 5 GHz band -six                  display filter to limit output by 6 GHz band
+                        threshold which excludes networks with weak signal strength from results (-82 is default) -all                  remove threshold filtering which excludes results with weaker signal -g                    display filter to limit output by 2.4 GHz band -a                    display filter to limit output by 5 GHz band -six                  display filter to limit output by 6 GHz band